No description

 docs.sh init 2025-12-27 20:37:54 +01:00

-The simulator is both a learning tool and the foundation for a transparent calculator that shows how real economics emerge from shared compute infrastructure and AI workloads.
+A simulator for the Mycelium Grid that models how value and profit are created in distributed compute infrastructure.
+It is both a learning tool and the foundation for a transparent calculator that shows how real economics emerge from shared compute infrastructure and AI workloads.

 What the Simulator Models